jeremylt/personal_website/_sources/blog/battletech/index.rst.txt

-Blog
+BattleTech
 ********************************************************************************

-This section will contain blog style posts about topics of interest to me.
+This section will contain blog style posts about BattleTech.

 Contents
 ================================================================================